microsoft/vscode-java-test/CONTRIBUTING.md

 2. `cd vscode-java-test`
 3. Install the node dependencies: `npm install`
 4. Build the Java modules: `npm run build-plugin`
-5. Build the test report resources: `npm run build-resources`
-6. Open the directory `vscode-java-test` in VS Code
+5. Open the directory `vscode-java-test` in VS Code
-7. Install the [Eclipse PDE Support extension](https://marketplace.visualstudio.com/items?itemName=yaozheng.vscode-pde) in your VS Code
+6. Install the [Eclipse PDE Support extension](https://marketplace.visualstudio.com/items?itemName=yaozheng.vscode-pde) in your VS Code
-8. Open a Java file and wait until 👍 shows in the right-bottom of the status bar
+7. Open a Java file and wait until 👍 shows in the right-bottom of the status bar
     > Note: Sometimes, if you find the code navigation is not working in the Java code, please reload your VS Code.

 ### Debugging